alan-turing-institute/xpandas/README.md

 Another advantage of XPandas is the clean interface it provides to ready-to-go machine learning algorithms in [scikit-learn](scikit-learn.org).
 The transformers interface can be used to easily convert the types in a `XDataFrame` to the primitive types with which sklearn can interface, as part of a modelling pipeline.
-In the example with patients data, one may want to extract stats features from each `pandas.Series` or extract features from each images, say via a generic fancy deep learning model.
+In the example with patients data, one may want to extract summary features from each `pandas.Series`, or extract features from each image, say via a fancy deep learning model.

 More technically, the implemented `XSeriesTransformer` class allows implementation of transformation defaults for `XSeries`, similarly `XDataFrameTransformer` implements transforation for `XDataFrame` type objects.